jpataflafla/simple-snake-game/README.md

 - **Canva**: Some basic sprites were created using Canva.
 - **Pixabay Sounds**: Free-to-use sounds from Pixabay to make game more playable even at prototype stage.
 - **DOTween**: Adds smooth animation and tweening capabilities, enhancing the visual prototype.
-- **New Unity Input System**: Implements the new Unity Input System for improved input handling.
+- **New Unity Input System**: This Unity prototype for a classic Snake game implements the new Unity Input System for enhanced input handling.
+Prioritizing simplicity, flexibility, and adaptability across diverse testing platforms, the UI features on-screen buttons for intuitive control and usability, especially on touch screens.
+The Unity Input System ensures compatibility with WASD, arrow keys, and other input methods, enhancing the overall user experience.

 ## Assets, Packages, custom solutions for future
 - **Localization Asset:** Localization package (i.e. I2 Localization or custom solution) to easily store and manage texts outside of the code, supporting various language versions etc.